Showing posts with label Holy Spirt. Show all posts

 Ad III.
 Natural explanation may describe the mechanism by which curiosity functions, but not why the cosmos is intelligible at all.
 The explanatory success of science itself presupposes that reality is structured according to reason, a structure theology identifies with the spiritus intelligentiae.

 Ad IV.
 Existential anxiety is indeed the shadow of transcendence.
 The question persists because the answer is real.
+The question persists not because meaning is absent, but because it is excessive: finitude cannot contain what addresses it.
+Anxiety is not the proof of nothingness but the affective form of transcendence resisted.
 The void that drives thought forward is the echo of the infinite within the finite; it is the Spirit’s hidden prompting toward the ground of being.

 Ad V. Contemplation and reason are not opposites but stages of the same participation.
 The Spirit who grants silence also animates inquiry; the one light illumines both mind and heart.
 Rational questioning, rightly ordered, is a form of praise.